I recently wrote about the benefits of meditation and today I thought I’d flip the coin and discuss the negative effects of meditation.

 Overcoming your ego and the unhealthy, ineffective and self destructive thoughts, beliefs and convictions we all have is part of the process.
 But, like I did and you may too when you go it alone, you may go down some “wrong” paths that keep you stuck and suffering.
 Occasionally, problems become exacerbated.

-If you choose to go it alone without a coach, may I suggest reading me Greater Powered.
+If you choose to go it alone without a coach, may I suggest reading my Greater Powered Advanced Training Program.

 But, if you want accelerated results with minimized aggravation, without wasting a lot of time, energy and money, then check out my coaching programs.